Booted eagle: Southern Africa

 The population of eagles which breed in the Cape region of South Africa typically do so shortly after arriving in August.
 The breeding pairs nest on cliff ledges, this is one of the ways in which this population differs to the Palearctic booted eagles.
 It has been observed that the incubation period for this population is about 40 days, and the nestling period around two months.
 It was found in a study conducted in South Africa that typical to the species, booted eagles nested on cliffs at an average height of 60m.
 The clutch size was also comparable with Palearctic populations, with pairs generally successfully raising two chicks according to existing evidence.
 The eggs are typically a conspicuous white colour sometimes with red speckles.
 The dimensions of the eggs are consistent with those of Palearctic populations.
 The nests of the booted eagles in Southern Africa also appear to be less rigid than those of their Palearctic counterparts.

 Northern African

 Populations of booted eagles migrate to parts of North Africa during European winter and breed there.
 A study conducted in Algeria determined that these birds typically incubate their eggs for a period of 33 to 38 days.
 Similarly to populations further North and South, it was most likely for clutches to consist of two eggs (67.6%).

 Conservation and threats

 There is a great lack of research about this migratory species.
 The Southern African populations were relatively recently discovered in the 1980s, possibly suggesting that they migrated due to changing climate and environmental conditions.
 Changes in human land use may have driven the changes in migration patterns of these birds.
 It is also thought that this species has been overlooked in Southern Africa due to the remote and discrete nature of their nesting sites.
-This emphasizes the need for further research to fully understand the ecology and conservation status of this species.